 Under Greek law, maritime claims do not 'attach' to the vessel in the same way as maritime liens in other jurisdictions and the vessel cannot be sued in rem by a creditor.
-If the previous owner of a ship owes a debt to a creditor, however, the creditor can sue the new owner of the ship in personam provided that the circumstances of the sale of the ship have a sufficient link to Greece (e.g., the ship was sold from one Greek interest to another or the ship is managed by Greek offices before and after the sale).
-This principle applies even if the ship was transferred under a memorandum of agreement subject to English law and jurisdiction.
-If the creditor is entitled to claim against the new owner under Greek law, the new owner's liability towards the creditor is limited to the price at which it purchased the ship.
+The new CPML abolishes the possibility of a creditor of a ship (even with a non-priority claim) suing the new owner of the ship, irrespective of whether it sails under a Greek or foreign flag, in personam provided that the circumstances of the sale of the ship have a sufficient link to Greece (e.g., the ship was sold from one Greek interest to another or the ship is managed by Greek offices before and after the sale).
+As per the new CPML, a creditor of a Greek flag vessel with a priority claim is entitled to file the claim against the new owner of the ship within three months of the ship's transfer (or within one year from its transfer for crew claims).